EngosSoftware/yapp/README.md

 ```

 Every letter `a` in all chapters will be replaced with `ABBA`.

 Note that each line in configuration file is trimmed before used.
-So configuration file with the content like:
+So configuration file with the content like this:

 ```text
 a